List of Rebelde characters: Lupita Fernandez

 In the second season, Lupita finds out her father remarried and has a daughter with his second wife.
 Lupita's half-sister, Lola, is spoiled and jealous that Lupita is apparently their father's favorite.
 However, Lupita works hard to have a good relationship with her sister.
 Meanwhile, Lupita starts believing Nico has forgotten about her while in Israel, for he hasn't written to her at all since leaving.
-What she doesn't know is that Nico's mother has been holding his letters to Lupita back.
+What she does not know is that Nico's mother has been holding his letters to Lupita back.
 Devastated, Lupita grows close to Santos, a classmate who has a crush on her.

 However, Santos' feelings for Lupita worsens her relationship with Lola.
 Lola has a crush on Santos and believes Lupita's pursuing him out of spite.
 With time, the sisters work out their problems and grow closer.
 Lupita starts to accept she has fallen in love with Santos, and they start their relationship.
 When Nico comes back, ready to pick up where he left it off with Lupita, leaving her stunned and confused.

-Nico's return puts a strain on Lupita's relationship with Santos, but, after a while, she realizes it's Santos who she loves and tells Nico that she's over him and only wants to be friends.
+Nico's return puts a strain on Lupita's relationship with Santos, but, after a while, she realizes it's Santos who she loves and tells Nico that she is over him and only wants to be friends.
 Nico is heartbroken but accepts Lupita's decision and Lupita is with Santos in the end.